maxmonteiro/laravel-simple-chat/readme.md

-# Realtime chat with Laravel
+# Realtime Chat with Laravel and Vue

 - Laravel 5.7
 - Vue.js